Conference program

 Deborah Gray White is Board of Governors Professor of History and Professor of Women's and Gender Studies at Rutgers University.
 Her works include Ar'n't I A Woman?
 Female Slaves in the Plantation South (1985) and Lost in the USA: American Identity from the Promise Keepers to the Million Mom March (2017).
 She is currently completing a memoir of growing up in mid-twentieth century New York City.

-Martha S. Jones is the Society of Black Alumni Presidential Professor of History at Johns Hopkins University and director of the Hard Histories at Hopkins Project.
-Her works include Birthright Citizens: A History of Race and Rights in Antebellum America (2018) and Vanguard: How Black Women Broke Barriers, Won the Vote, and Insisted on Equality for All (2020).
-She is currently completing a family memoir on mixed-race identity.
+Martha S. Jones Martha S. Jones is the Society of Black Alumni Presidential Professor of History at Johns Hopkins University and director of the Hard Histories at Hopkins Project.
+Her works include All Bound Up Together: The Woman Question in African American Public Culture, 1830-1900 (2007) and Vanguard: How Black Women Broke Barriers, Won the Vote, and Insisted on Equality for All (2020).
+She is currently completing The Trouble of Color: An American Family Memoir (2025), an exploration of mixed-race identity.

-Jane Rhodes is Professor of African American Studies at the University of Illinois-Chicago.
-She is the author of Mary Ann Shadd Cary: The Black Press and Protest in the Nineteenth Century (1998) and Framing the Black Panthers: The Spectacular Rise of a Black Power Icon (2017).
-She is currently at work on a biography of her aunt, Marie Battle Singer, a black American expatriate who became the first Black psychoanalyst in Great Britain.
+Jane Rhodes Jane Rhodes is Professor of Black Studies and Associate Dean of Liberal Arts and Sciences at the University of Illinois Chicago.
+She is the author of Mary Ann Shadd Cary: The Black Press and Protest in the Nineteenth Century (1998; 2023) and Framing the Black Panthers: The Spectacular Rise of a Black Power Icon (2017), both in second editions.
+She is currently at work (with Lynn Hudson) on a biography of her aunt, Marie Battle Singer, a black American expatriate who became the first Black psychoanalyst in Great Britain.

 12:15-1:45 p.m.
 Lunch